 In our case, we need different models for read and write and can probably expect a higher number of reads than writes (every time the page is loaded a read request is sent to the backend).
 For the sake of this article, let’s apply and benefit from the CQRS pattern and embrace its complexity.

 At its heart, CQRS is all about segregating command and query operations.
-To do that, we dismantle the backend into command and query microservices so that they can be independently scaled and maintained.
+To do that, we split up the backend into two microservices, command and query, so that they can be independently scaled and maintained.
 Moreover, in order to support different read and write models and ensure loose coupling, we decentralise the database and keep each microservice’s persistent data private to that service and accessible only via its APIs.
 As the number of users grow and the amount of data increases, both microservices will be able to satisfy different storage and schema requirements.

 Applying Event Sourcing